Great Apes of Harambee

-The Great Apes of Harambee is a lush, 4-acre naturalistic habitat located in the Zoo’s African Forest and home to three silverback gorillas and a troop of 11 chimpanzees.
+The Great Apes of Harambee is a lush, 4-acre naturalistic habitat located in the Zoo’s African Forest and home to gorillas and chimpanzees.
 Indoor and outdoor habitats have viewing areas for guests to observe these primates as they interact with one another and explore their separate, expansive spaces.

 Guests are able to see these primates from many different vantage points as they walk the perimeter of the habitat.
 Educational signage shares helpful information about the primates’ characteristics, behaviors and diets.
 Many of these areas also have coin-operated telescopes where guests can take a closer look at these charismatic animals.